Fact and Myth of the British Urban Fox

 Are foxes in Britain a danger to humans?
 The answer is no; there was a couple of reported incidences in London a few years ago where one or two foxes had apparently harmed babies but that is very exceptional, I've never heard of any such incidences before or since.

-We have a large fox population in Bristol and I frequently see them in our back garden at night, but they're too timid to film as much as I would like to.
+We have a large fox population in Bristol, at about 16 foxes per square kilometre Bristol has the third highest urban fox population in the UK, with only Bournemouth and London fox populations being higher.
+So it should be no surprise that I frequently see them in our back garden at night, but they're too timid to allow me to photograph them.
 Occasionally we'll see one darting across the road or going into someone's garden when we're coming home late after being out for the evening.
 And as I child coming home late from visiting a friend I even had a fox bump into me, but he instantly darted away.

 And no I'm not afraid of foxes getting the cats, the idea that they would is a myth; foxes are shy and timid and no match for a cat.
 A fox face to face with a cat that its cornered will be facing a cat with its claws out and the fox will come off worse every time.
 The only reason a rural fox would go after chickens is when the fox is desperate for food chickens can be easy prey, and they're not as much of a threat to rabbits as people might think as a rabbit can easily outrun a fox.

-My wife bought me a wildlife camera for my birthday, which I’ve tried out a couple of time at night in our back garden, an on both occasions caught a fox on camera.
-So over the coming months and years I shall use it more frequently and overtime build up a compilation of clips which (by taking the best footage) I’ll then be able to edited into a single video.
+When my wife bought me a wildlife camera for my birthday, I first tried it out a couple of times at night in our back garden, an on both occasions caught a fox on camera.

 One Contented Fox